 Instinct 2 was a breath of fresh air in the fighting game market.
 Which was released in the arcades in early 1996, but by the end of the year it was releaed on the Nintendo 64 as Killer Instinct Gold.
 It was a breath of fresh air, I mean it was a spine-shattering, limb-smashing, combo-monster that took players all over the world by storm.
 Building on the already stellar fighting mechanics of the first game, Killer Instinct 2 delivered better graphics, a more refined combat system (this was the first game in the series featuring the Super Meter) and a few new characters.
 Throws, which is now a staple of all fighting games, were also first introduced in Killer Instinct 2.
 This was one of the perfect games to play with your friends, strapping yourself to your couch and smashing each other in the face until you went back for one more match, over and over again.

 So, what did you think about this list?
 Do you think we left out something that absolutely MUST be on here?
-Let us know in the comments, and watch out for Part 2 where we will talk about some more classic games from 1996.
+Let us know in the comments, and watch out for Part 2 where we will talk about some more of the best video games from 1996.